AI Signal Dashboard

 Movers

-From Mar 12, 2026 to Mar 15, 2026, the price of '<4m sq km' rebounded sharply from 25c to 39c, while '5m+ sq km' experienced a rollercoaster ride (dropping from 21c to 7c, then back to 18c).
+Mar 12, 2026 - Mar 15, 2026, the price of '<4m sq km' rebounded sharply from 25c to 39c, while '5m+ sq km' experienced a rollercoaster ride (dropping from 21c to 7c, then back to 18c).
 This indicates the market is oscillating wildly between two extreme tail risks (extreme melt vs. extreme freeze) in the absence of definitive data, with liquidity games dominating pricing rather than fundamentals.

-From Feb 24, 2026 to Feb 25, 2026, the price of '<4m sq km' plummeted from 60.5c to 43.5c, while intermediate intervals (4.2-4.6m) saw a collective surge.
+Feb 24, 2026 - Feb 25, 2026, the price of '<4m sq km' plummeted from 60.5c to 43.5c, while intermediate intervals (4.2-4.6m) saw a collective surge.
 The reason was a severe mean-reversion correction, fixing the previous irrational over-betting on the extreme melt scenario.

 Divergence